antoine-q/antoine-q/README.md

 ### :computer: About me

-**I'm Antoine, french developper making fancy websites for a communication agency located in Troyes, France.**
+**I'm Antoine, french developper making websites for a communication agency located in Troyes, France.**

 ### :hammer_and_wrench: Here are some languages a tools I use